codeadamca/nodejs-packing-mpd/README.md

   > [!NOTE]
   > Note: Replace `yourModel.ldr` with the name of your model.

-6. You new file will be named `yourModel.ldr_Packed.mpd`.
+6. You new file will be named `yourModel.ldr_Packed.mpd` and placed in the `modesl/` folder.

 ---